 9. IAI Lavi

-It is a matter of a debate whether the Lavi, Israel’s very own fourth-generation fighter jet development, failed due to political circumstances or its internal flaws.
+It is a matter of debate whether the Lavi, Israel’s very own fourth-generation fighter jet development, failed due to political circumstances or its internal flaws.
 The point is, the development was incredibly expensive.
-The jet was very advanced for the time, maybe even more so than the SAIA 90, and have been sucking Israeli tax payer money since the mid-70s.
+The jet was very advanced for the time, maybe even more so than the SAIA 90, and has been sucking Israeli taxpayer money since the mid-70s.
 Its proponents have been accused of harboring an unsustainable prestige project, as purchasing a fleet of F-16s – a decision which eventually happened – would have been a lot cheaper.

 Image: Bukvoed / Wikipedia